reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 To work with the examples of using `RestTemplate`, let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.6.1&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=restclient&name=restclient&description=Project%20to%20demo%20Spring%20Rest%20Client&packageName=io.pratik.restclient&dependencies=web), and then open the project in our favorite IDE.
 We have added the `web` dependency to Maven `pom.xml.
 `.

-We will also add a dependency on httpClient module for Apache HttpComponents.
-The Dependency `spring-boot-starter-web` is a starter for building web applications.
-This dependency contains the class RestTemplate, the option to publish REST web services, and many other web-related things.
+The dependency `spring-boot-starter-web` is a starter for building web applications.
+This dependency contains the `RestTemplate` class.

-As HTTP client API we use Apache HttpComponents for our examples.

 We will use a POJO class: `Product` in most of the examples which looks like this: